The Mad Gardener's Song

-"The Mad Gardener's Song" is a poem by Lewis Carroll that appears in his book Sylvie and Bruno (1889, 1893).
+"The Mad Gardener's Song" is a poem by Lewis Carroll that appears in his two linked novels: Sylvie and Bruno and Sylvie and Bruno Concluded (published in 1889 and 1893 respectively).

+"And what a wild being it was who sang these wild words!
+A Gardener he seemed to be—yet surely a mad one, by the way he brandished his rake—madder, by the way he broke, ever and anon, into a frantic jig—maddest of all, by the shriek in which he brought out the last words of the stanza!"
+(Sylvie and Bruno, Chapter V).

 Structure

 The poem consists of nine stanzas, each of six lines.
-Each stanza contains alternating lines of iambic tetrameter and iambic trimeter, with the trimetric lines rhyming with each other.
-Each verse is scattered around the novel Sylvie and Bruno, with eight verses in the first volume and one in the second, Sylvie and Bruno Concluded.
+Each stanza contains alternating lines in iambic tetrameter and iambic trimeter, and the three trimetric lines rhyme with each other.
+The verses are scattered throughout the novels, eight verses in Sylvie and Bruno and one in Sylvie and Bruno Concluded, as follows: